 With this type of problem, the tissue still secretes serous fluid once it is drained, filling up the space again.
 Sometimes very small hematomas will heal and scar down such that the space is eliminated, but larger ones will fill back up with fluid unless external pressure is applied to flatten the space and allow the opposing tissue interfaces to bind to one another and seal, thus eliminating the space and preventing re-accumulation of fluid.

-We typical perform an incision and drainage (I & D) and afterwards secure bolsters—soft pads that apply constant pressure on each side of the drained space—to prevent recurrence.
+We typically perform an incision and drainage (I & D) and afterwards secure bolsters—soft pads that apply constant pressure on each side of the drained space—to prevent recurrence.

 “Ooh!
 How’s this done?”
 I see you raising your hand with impatient curiosity.
 So for you Do-It-Yourselfers, below is a short synopsis, for interest-sake only, and as always a warning: don’t DIY, even if you’re a medical professional.
 Bad things invariable happen.
 In other words, don’t be stupid and see a doctor.